codeigniter4/CodeIgniter4/contributing/pull_request.md

 ### Branching

-All bug fixes should be sent to the __"develop"__ branch, this is where the next bug fix version will be developed.
+- All bug fix PRs should be sent to the __"develop"__ branch, this is where the next bug fix version will be developed.

-PRs with any enhancement should be sent to next minor version branch, e.g. __"4.6"__
+- PRs with any enhancement should be sent to next minor version branch, e.g. __"4.6"__

 The __"master"__ branch will always contain the latest stable version and is kept clean so a "hotfix" (e.g. an emergency security patch) can be applied to the